 In 2015 Noel Gallagher’s High Flying Birds released their second album Chasing Yesterday, which features singles The heat of the moment, Riverman and The ballad of the Mighty I. It is regarded as Noel Gallagher’s best solo work.

 2017 was the year for the release of Who built the Moon?
-Overproduced and more psychedelic in approach, it contains the singles Holy Mountain, She Taught me how to fly and It`s a beautiful world.
+With an overproduced sound and more psychedelic in approach, it contains the singles Holy Mountain, She Taught me how to fly and It’s a beautiful world.

 After that, Noel Gallagher released a series of EPs: Black star dancing, This is the place and Blue Moon rising.
 In 2021 Noel Gallagher’s High Flying Birds released their best of compilation, Back the way we came, to celebrate 10 years of his career after Oasis.

 - Noel Gallagher´s High Flying Birds (2011)